po1sigala/live/02-Lesson-Plans/Part-Time/09-Week_NodeJS/README.md

-# Unit 09: NodeJS
+# Unit 09 Instructor Overview: NodeJS

 ## Overview

-In this unit, you'll introduce students to Node.js and the concepts of standard library, modules, npm, and package.json.
+In this unit, you'll introduce students to Node.js and the concepts of standard libraries, modules, npm, and `package.json` files.

 Refer to the [Class Content Unit Overview](../../../01-Class-Content/09-NodeJS/README.md) for detailed information on key topics, learning objectives, and homework.